telerik/winforms-docs/datafilter/end-user-functionality.md

 ![datafilter-end-user-functionality 006](images/datafilter-end-user-functionality006.gif)

->note __RadDataFilter__ extends the drag and drop functionality provided by __RadTreeView__.
+>tip __RadDataFilter__ extends the drag and drop functionality provided by __RadTreeView__.
 Detailed information on how the drag-drop service is working is available [here]({%slug winforms/treeview/drag-and-drop/modify-the-dragdropservice-behavior%}).
 >

 # See Also